Oleg Shupliak

-Oleg Ilyich Shupliak (Олег Ілліч Шупляк; born 23 September 1967 in Bishche, Ternopil Oblast, Soviet Union) is a Ukrainian artist living in Berezhany.
-Father of Vitalii Shupliak.
+Oleg Illich Shupliak (Олег Ілліч Шупляк; born 23 September 1967 in Bishche, Ternopil Oblast, Ukrainian Soviet Socialist Republic) is a Ukrainian artist living in Berezhany.
+Son of Nina Shupliak, father of Vitalii Shupliak.

 Life and works

 He creates artistic works in optical illusion, such as imaginative portrait heads named 'Hidden Images'.
 He uses painting, photography, graphics, illustration and animation.
 In 1991, he graduated the Architecture Department of the Lviv Polytechnic National University.
 Since 2000 he has been a member of the National Union of Artists of Ukraine.
 He is the creator of the official logo of the 200th anniversary of the birth of Taras Shevchenko.